ssm/puppet-example-environment/README.md

 2. Install a vagrant box
 ------------------------

-serverspec/Vagrantfile needs a box named "default".
+serverspec/Vagrantfile needs a box named "default", which already has "puppet" installed.
 Choose any operating system, as long as it is supported by the modules used in this environment.

     vagrant box add --name default \
     http://cloud-images.ubuntu.com/vagrant/precise/current/precise-server-cloudimg-amd64-vagrant-disk1.box